South Street Mass Shooting: 3 People Killed, 11 Others Wounded By Gunshots After Shooters Open Fire Into Crowd In Philadelphia

 PHILADELPHIA (CBS) — A mass shooting on Philadelphia’s South Street has left three people dead and 12 others injured.
 Eleven of the 12 people injured were shot, according to police.
 The other person was injured by shattered glass.

 At a press conference on Sunday, Philadelphia police commissioner Danielle Outlaw said one of the three victims who died in the shooting was involved in a physical altercation with another man.
-She said they believe that altercation was potentially the genesis of the shooting.READ MORE: Phillies Rally Late To Hand Angels 11th Straight Loss
+She said they believe that altercation was potentially the genesis of the shooting.READ MORE: Second Grade Resident Advisor At Girard College Among 3 Victims Killed In South Street Mass Shooting

 Outlaw said the men then began firing at each other and both were struck.
 The 34-year-old involved in the altercation was pronounced dead at the hospital at 12:05 a.m., but the other man was wounded.
 The 34-year-old was identified as Gregory Jackson by police.